Rikicavaz77/w3ba11y/README.md

 When performing analysis on a static copy of the DOM, certain data (such as text nodes, node ancestors, etc.) can be cached to avoid recalculating them during every analysis run.

-If, during execution, testing, or after adding new features, storing these values in memory becomes too heavy, you can disable caching module by module as follows:
+If, during execution, testing, or after adding new features, storing these values in memory becomes too heavy, you can disable caching on a per-module basis as follows:

 ### `TextProcessor` (manual caching)